thehui87/Learning-Godot/tutorial_gui_repositioning.md

 ### Size and Anchors

 If a game was to be always run in the same device and at the same resolution, positioning controls would be a simple matter of setting the position and size of each one of them.
 Unfortunately, it is rarely the case.

 Only TVs nowadays have a standard resolution and aspect ratio.
 Everything else, from computer monitors to tablets, portable consoles and mobile phones have different resolutions and aspect ratios.

-There are several ways to handle this, but for now let's just imagine that the screen resolution has chanced and the controls need to be re-positioned.
+There are several ways to handle this, but for now let's just imagine that the screen resolution has changed and the controls need to be re-positioned.
 Some will need to follow the bottom of the screen, others the top of the screen, or maybe the right or left margins.

 <p align="center"><img src="images/anchors.png"></p>